Tacoma Rainiers Game Notes: vs. Sacramento (7:05 PT)

 DEFENDERS OF THE DIAMOND: The Rainiers have committed the fewest errors in the PCL entering today's action (63), and the second-fewest in Triple-A (Nashville, 60).
 Tacoma is tied with Nashville at a .986 fielding percentage.

 FELINE FRENEMIES: A flurry of transactions between the San Francisco Giants and Seattle Mariners this season have seen infielders Alex Blandino (trade), Mike Ford (trade/waivers), Kevin Padlo (waivers) and Donovan Walton (trade) all suit up for both Sacramento and Tacoma this season, but none are currently rostered by either club.
-The River Cats do have catcher Andrew Knapp, who started 19 games for Tacoma earlier the season before being selected by Seattle on June 27 and designated for assignment on July 9.
-Knapp began the season in the Majors with Pittsburgh, appearing in 11 games, and had two more big league games with the Mariners.
+The River Cats did have catcher Andrew Knapp until his MLB promotion on Wednesday (started 19 games for Tacoma earlier this season before being selected by Seattle on June 27 and DFA on July 9).
 LHP Aaron Fletcher, a member of the 2021 Triple-A West Champion Tacoma Rainiers, has pitched in seven games out of the Sacramento bullpen.

 Sacramento Manager Dave Brundage led the Rainiers for one season, skippering a 74-70 campaign in 2006.
 On Tacoma's active roster, former River Cats include LHPs Fernando Abad (2019) and Tommy Milone (2014), infielder Zach Green (2019) and RHP Taylor Williams (2022).
 Milone pitched for Sacramento during their Oakland Athletics affiliation.